alexkhesin/AutoPing/README.md

 AutoPing uses the [Sparkle 2 framework](https://sparkle-project.org/) framework to manage updates.
 If the "Automatically download" option is selected, updates will happen in the background and become operational upon restart of the application or the computer.
-If this option is not selected, the background color of the menubar item will turn orange when updates become available, prompting users to select the "update to \<most recent version\>" menu item to update it.
+If this option is not selected, the background color of the menu bar widget will turn orange when updates become available, prompting users to select the "update to \<most recent version\>" menu item to update it.

 ![when update detected](assets/updated.png)